logandouglass/salieri-midi/README.md

 I will make these improvements, as well as *drastically* expanding functionality, in time.

-The end goal is to create an accessible but powerful tool that can help users of all skill levels create their own music as midi.
-Check back over time to see the project develop!
+The end goal is to create an accessible but powerful open source tool that can help users of all skill levels create their own music as midi.
+Check back over time to see the project develop.

-- Logan Douglass, Salieri dev, 7/11/2022
+<i>Logan Douglass, Salieri dev, 7/11/2022</i>